vishnuas22/MasterX/test_result.md

     message: "User requested automated frontend testing.
 Updating test_result.md to focus on frontend testing - specifically onboarding flow and streaming chat interface verification.
 Backend is confirmed working, proceeding with frontend testing now."
   - agent: "testing"
     message: "CRITICAL ISSUE: Unable to test the frontend application due to preview environment issues.
 The preview URL (https://cfd0b487-4d8b-4e98-a304-99c9a4e62899.preview.emergentagent.com) shows 'Preview Unavailable !!' message with 'Our Agent is resting after inactivity'.
 The frontend is running locally on port 3000, and the backend API is working correctly locally on port 8001, but neither are accessible through the preview URL.
 This is preventing any frontend testing."
+  - agent: "testing"
+    message: "COMPREHENSIVE BACKEND TESTING COMPLETED: Created and executed comprehensive_backend_test.py to test all required endpoints.
+All tests passed successfully.
+Health check endpoints (/api/ and /api/health) are working correctly.
+Database connection is verified through user and session operations.
+AI service integration with Groq API is working properly with the DeepSeek R1 70B model.
+All learning psychology endpoints are functioning correctly, including metacognitive training, memory palace creation, elaborative questions, and transfer learning scenarios.
+Premium model management and streaming endpoints are also working as expected.
+The backend is fully operational and ready for frontend integration."
   - agent: "main"
     message: "ANALYSIS: Frontend testing blocked by preview environment issue, but core functionality verified.
 Frontend running on port 3000, backend healthy on port 8001, API integration working.
 The issue is deployment/preview configuration, not code functionality.
 Backend-frontend integration verified through direct API testing.
 Core MasterX system is operational with DeepSeek R1, streaming chat, and premium features working."
   - agent: "testing"